Nights-Software/ns-docs/resources/discordAPI.md

 if isPartOfEveryRole then print("Player " ..
 GetPlayerName(src) .. " is part of everything.
 Not bad!") end
 ```

-### `GetDiscordGuild(force? : Boolean)`
+### `GetDiscordGuild(guildName : String, force? : Boolean)`

 Returns `nil` if an error occurred.
 This error will be logged in the server console.

-Otherwise, this function returns a Discord guild object based on the guild ID specified in the config.
+Otherwise, this function returns a Discord guild object fetched based on the specified `guildName`.

 Return object example:
 ```lua